jyecs/spotifymore/README.md

 # Spotify Playlist Creator

+If you run to any problems with connecting spotify account, it means that this app has not gotten an extension yet, and is required to be whitelisted in order to use

 Done'd:
 - Setting up connection to Spotify API using OAuth 2.0 (Only people whitelisted can use it...)
 - Gets all of your saved songs (ones that you explicity liked, not just in a playlist)